PetDogPlanet.com is an Amazon Associate, and we earn from qualifying purchases.

 This dog is highly trainable and takes pride in watching over its pet owner.
 Be aware the Bergamasco Sheepdog can be wary of visitors in your home until properly introduced.
 This breed tends to be very protective.

 Low-maintenance and great with kids, this dog breed generally does well with children and other animals.
 Be sure to have lots of enrichment for this dog such as bones, Kongs, and puzzles to fulfill their desire to work.

 Don’t miss the Otterhound for one of the rarest dog breeds out there.
 Originally bred in medieval England to hunt otters, this canine has a district, dense coat, webbed feet, and an affinity for swimming.

-The Otterhound has an acute sense of smell and is very prey driven.
-Though very even-tempered and sweet, this breed is known to be boisterous and unafraid to state their opinion.
+The Otterhound has an acute sense of smell and is very prey-driven.
+Though very even-tempered and sweet, this breed is known to be boisterous and unafraid to state its opinion.

 This canine is great for pet owners who live near water and enjoy hunting.